Skip to main content

 Enforce at edge

-Drop malformed logs before they reach your provider.
-No point paying to store garbage.
+Drop malformed log events before they reach the destination provider.